 These changes may impact the Hang Seng products and services you currently use and those we provide in the future.
 The extent of the impact will depend on a range of factors including the following:

 The reforms could have a number of impacts on clients.
-These impacts include possible changes to contractual documentation, adaption of operational processes/IT systems, changes to the value of products or the possibility of products no longer serving the purpose for which they were intended. .
-Depending on the factors listed above, by way of example, the discontinuation of an IBOR referenced in a loan facility and its replacement by an agreed alternative benchmark may also result in changes to the amount payable under the facility.
+These impacts include possible changes to contractual documentation, adaption of operational processes/IT systems, changes to the value of products or the possibility of products no longer serving the purpose for which they were intended.
+Depending on the factors listed above, by way of example, the discontinuation of an IBOR referenced in a loan facility and its replacement by an agreed alternative benchmark may result in changes to the amount payable under the facility.
+Any changes in the amount payable will be clearly communicated to you.

 The impact of the changes may also vary depending on whether the relevant benchmark is being discontinued or if it is being reformed.
 For example, in the case of any transaction referencing EURIBOR, the European Money Markets Institute (the administrator of EURIBOR) is changing the way in which it determines EURIBOR.
 This change could result in EURIBOR being higher or lower than would be the case if it were to be determined using the previous methodology.